osg-htc/research-facilitation/docs/accounts-and-projects/accounts.md

 # Accounts

+## Requirements for Users

+Users need to satisfy the following in order to be approved:

+* Must provide an institutional email address (e.g. user@university.edu, etc.)
+* Must apply with using globusid account
+* Must be affiliated with a US institution or research group

-Process for Creating/Onboarding New OSG Connect Users
+## Process for Creating/Onboarding New OSG Connect Users

 1. Reply to account request to schedule engagement meeting
 2. Meeting preparation
 3. Meet with the applicant
 4. Complete the onboarding process

-## Reply to Account Request to Schedule Engagement Meeting
+### Reply to Account Request to Schedule Engagement Meeting

+**Ticket changes**

+Copy and paste the user's "Member Info" into a note in the account application ticket:

+* Go to https://www.osgconnect.net and sign in.
+* Go to Connect > My Projects and click on the osg group.
+* On the "About" tab, select the name of the applicant and then click on "Member Info"
+* Copy and paste the fields (Username, Full Name, E-mail Address, etc...) into the ticket as a note

-* Does it look like they are a member of one of the special projects / Connect groups (Duke, Chicago, etc.) https://docs.google.com/spreadsheets/u/1/d/1x-ttoFxE7VlMUKyEKa_u454yd_UIdFgiLfdJj0zcBkM/edit?usp=drive_web&ouid=106257938224099124372
+* Does it look like they are a member of one of the special projects / Connect groups (Duke, Chicago, etc.)
 * Do they have a Globus ID and a US institutional email?
 * Standard response
+	* TBD
-* If no Globus ID:
+* If no institutional email or Globus ID
+	* We received your application to join OSG Connect.
+The email you used for the account application is a XXXXX address.
+Could you please re-apply and this time supply your XXXXX University email address so that we can verify your affiliation?
+I will remove the current application so that you will be able to re-apply.
+	* We got your application to join OSG Connect.
+In the application, the username is XXXXXXX.
+This username is based on an institute provided ID, but it needs to be a GlobusID.
+On our system it is difficult to create and maintain a unix account with a username other than a globusID.
+Could you please re-apply with a globusID as username as outlined here: https://osgconnect.net/signup.
+I will remove your current pending application so that you will be able to re-apply.

-* If no institutional email:
+* If no apparent connection to US institution:

-## Before the meeting
+	* We received your application for an OSG Connect account.
+One of the requirements to have an account on OSG Connect is that the applicant needs to have an affiliation with  a US Institution.
+Do you have an affiliation with a U.S. institution, organization, or project that was not listed on your application?

+**Before the meeting**

 Generate the project: https://opensciencegrid.org/campus-research/accounts-and-projects/projects/

-## During meeting
+**During meeting**

 Onboarding discussion outline:
 * Tell me about your research in general